GEO For Higher Education: An Implementation Roadmap

 The 90-Day GEO Implementation Roadmap

-• Aligned with real AI search queries students are asking
+• Align with real AI search queries

 • Target AI queries or topic clusters

-• Required schema types (e.g., FAQPage, EducationalOccupationalProgram)
+• Schema recommendations (e.g., FAQPage, EducationalOccupationalProgram)

 Phase 1 (Days 1–30): Audit & Prioritize